Especially For You– Finding a New Purpose after Unspeakable Loss

 A work of narrative nonfiction by Ken Brack

-Annotated TOC of the book’s main sections:
+Annotated contents of the main sections:

 In the predawn hours of November 15, 2002, every parent’s worst nightmare strikes the author and his wife, who learn that their son has died in a car crash along with a friend.
 Restless and sometimes combative, loved by his buds and family, Mike was just eighteen and beginning to figure things out.
 As the author, a longtime journalist and aspiring teacher, reaches the state police, his gut tells him that their lives will never be the same.
 The couple has joined a club that no one signs up for.

-Part I – What now?
+Part I – Into the rip

 Why me?
 What do I do now?
 How do I heal this hole in my heart?
 The questions are ageless and yet raw whenever catastrophe or tragedy strikes.